threefoldfoundation/info_sdk/src/farming/farm_init.md

 Once the farm is created you should see a new entry in the top table.

 Notice the first column of the table: ID.
-This is your farm ID, write this down because you will need to use it when generating the 0-OS image for your nodes of your farm.
+This is your farm ID, write this down because you will need to use it when generating the Zero-OS image for your nodes of your farm.

 ![farm table](./img/farm_table.png)